Nehonix-Team/StruLink/SECURITY.md

 ## Supported Versions

-The following versions of NehonixURIProcessor are currently being supported with security updates:
+The following versions of StruLink are currently being supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |